Reshmi Ghosh

 [April 2022] Invited Speaker at ODSC East 2022 to present a talk about Quantization methods for large sequential models

-[April 2022] Guest Lecturer at Carnegie Mellon University, Language Technologies Institute to present a talk about Contextual Bandits & Deep Reinforcemment Learning
+[April 2022] Guest Lecturer at Carnegie Mellon University, Language Technologies Institute to present a talk about Contextual Bandits & Deep Reinforcement Learning

-[February 2022] Semi-finalist at Open AI Codex challenge (selected project: Integrating Open AI to databases to accelerate database quering process for non-developers)
+[February 2022] Semi-finalist at Open AI Codex challenge (selected project: Integrating Open AI to databases to accelerate database querying process for non-technical users)

 [Oct 2021] Defended Ph.D. thesis on the use of deep learning and stochastic methods to detect anomalous checkpoints in sequential electricity demand profiles.

-[Jun 2021] Selected to be part of the high coveted (0.1% acceptance rate) 2-year Applied ML research rotational prgram: Microsoft AI Development Acceleration Program (MAIDAP) under the Office of Applied Research as an Ph.D.
-Applied Scientist, post graduating from CMU.
+[Jun 2021] Selected to be part of the high coveted (0.1% acceptance rate) 2-year Applied ML research rotational program: Microsoft AI Development Acceleration Program here

-[Jun 2020] Presented research poster at WindEurope Technology Workshop 2020, Naples (virtual owing to Covid restrictions) on statistical analysis to determine changing variance of wind speeds due to climatological impacts (scenario based on RCP 6, and RCP 8.5)
+[Jun 2020] Presented research poster at WindEurope Technology Workshop 2020, Naples (virtual owing to Covid restrictions) on stochastic methods in energy systems

 [May 2020] Graduated with second Master of Science degree from Carnegie Mellon University in Engineering and Public Policy

-[May 2019] Selected to present first year doctoral work at the prestigious American Wind Energy Association (AWEA) Clean Power Expo and Conferece
+[May 2019] Selected to present first year doctoral work at the prestigious American Wind Energy Association (AWEA) Clean Power Expo and Conference

 [Mar 2019] Finalist at national level Yale Graduate Consulting Case competition.